2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 ### If search returns no results:
 1. Try different keywords or broader terms
 2. Try searching with just the page number
+3. Try both Spanish and English names
-3. Ask user to confirm the recipe name and page number
+4. Ask user to confirm the recipe name and page number
-4. As last resort, ask user to upload the specific page image to the chat
+5. As last resort, ask user to upload the specific page image to the chat

 ---